getopenmono/monodocs/README.md

 In the project root dir, the `conf.py` file contains the build settings.
 In the root dir, run:

 	$ sphinx-build . _build/

+To include new classes in the documentation, add lines to `api_classes.txt`.

 ## Releasing new versions